zonemanager/zonemanager/docs/hosts.md

 ## /etc/hosts restrictions

-When generating `/etc/hosts` file, ZoneMaster skips these records:
+When generating `/etc/hosts` file, Zone Manager skips these records:

 - all wildcard records (with `*` character, eg. `*.samba.office`)
 - `TXT` records (only `A` and `CNAME` are supported)